-Lard is made of pork fat, it needs to be said: it is not healthy.
-But as the fat carries a flavor – it is goood:) Tastes best on rye bread with pickled cucumbers.
+Smalczyk – Polish Pork Lard with Cracklings is made of pork fat, you need to agree: it is not healthy.
+But as the fat carries a flavor – it is also goood:) Tastes best on rye bread with pickled cucumbers.
 Yummy.

 However the origins of it are not so rosy.
 In the past people in Polish countryside were poor.
 When they have a pig killed, they used all the single part of it.
 A lard made of fat was high caloric bread spread, that gave energy for the whole day of hard work.

 - 300 g/0,7 lb bacon

 - 2 medium onions

 Dice finely fat and bacon.
 Place in the pan and fry on medium heat.
 After few minutes a fat will start melting.

 Once the fat is melted and there are only cracklings left in a pot – add chopped garlic, diced apples and onion.
 Season with salt and pepper.
 After 10 minutes take it off the heat.